+Otherwise, you can hire an egg donor for extra cost from one of the donor agencies.
 The costs vary with the profile of the donor selected.
 Although you cannot meet the donor, you can ask the doctor to match one that closely resembles your own features.

 Patients of different nationalities and races—Caucasian, Black, Oriental, etc.—seeking IVF with donor eggs in Delhi, must contact us earlier so their preferred donor can be arranged in time.

 What is the procedure of IVF?

 The standard procedure of IVF can be explained in four steps: